-If you have a valid software maintenance license for your site (each license covers up to 6 appliances on a single site) you can use this form to check for the available online updates and install them.
+If you have a valid software maintenance license for your appliance you can use this form to check for the available online updates and install them.

 - You will need a valid authorization code. - You will need your default gateway & DNS correctly configured. - You will need HTTP access to www.loadbalancer.org enabled through your firewall.